strata-mvc/strata/docs/controllers.md

 In the case where you have created a page in Wordpress and need to include dynamic values inside the post's CMS content, you may use auto-generated shortcodes.

 In the earlier example, a shortcode named `list_songs` is generated and will point to `SongController::getSongsListingShortcode()`.
 This means that in Wordpress' WYSIWYG, entering `[list_songs]` in the post body will print out whatever is returned by `SongController::getSongsListingShortcode()`.

 Note that the permalink of this page must be caught by a route in order for the controller to be instanciated and the shortcode to be declared and applied.
 In other words, you wouldn't have access to this shortcode if another controller was called (or if the request did not match any controller).

 Generating shortcodes like these is also useful when using the [FormHelper]({{ site.baserl }}/docs/helpers/formhelper/).

 ## Setting view variables

-To expose a variable to the regular Wordpress templating, simple use the controllers' `set($key, $mixed)` method.
+To expose a variable to the regular Wordpress templating, use the controllers' `set($key, $mixed)` method.
 This exposes the value to the templating engine so you can use them in Wordpress' template files.

 In the controller :